dbosk/ladok3/README.md

 Let's also assume that this student has taken a course with course code AB1234 and finished the module LAB1 on date 2021-03-15.
 Then we can report this result like this:
-Or, the same, but through the command line:
 ```bash
 ladok report 123456-1234 AB1234 LAB1 -d 2021-03-15 -f
 ```